Maxim-Mazurok/array-ts/README.md

 const myArray = getArrayWithHoles();
 for (const arrayElement of myArray) {
-  // type = number; but in reality it can be undefined! type justNumber = typeof arrayElement;
+  // type = number; but in reality it can be undefined!!! type justNumber = typeof arrayElement;

   console.log(arrayElement);